Aftershave, Perfume and Baked Beans. Commuting routes and Jobs. Brexit.

 A well informed and trusted roster of employees is as necessary to an organisation’s defence as a firewall and should be treated with the same level of ongoing support.
 Where a firewall will have rules of what is allowed in and out and is updated on a regular basis of sites and domains that are malicious in their intent, staff will need continuing support as new, more convincing attacks are presented to them.

-Whether a Nigerian prince is asking for assistance moving large amounts of cash or Apple is advising them that their iTunes account has expired, and they should click on the link provided to reset their account, they will have the knowledge of how these types of invitations should be treated.
+Whether a long lost relative is asking for assistance moving large amounts of cash or Apple is advising them that their iTunes account has expired, and they should click on the link provided to reset their account, they will have the knowledge of how these types of invitations should be treated.
 And, when their password next comes up for renewal, they would be confident to select a new password, based on their knowledge of the security implications of that choice, and not dread it.

 This blog was written by Adrian, a member of the helpdesk team.